 How to make carrot crumb muffins

-Make the crumb topping- In a small bowl combine the flour, sugars, and cinnamon.
+Make the crumb topping– In a small bowl combine the flour, sugars, and cinnamon.
 Use a pastry cutter to cut in the butter or pinch the butter into the mixture with your fingers gently until medium clumps form.
-Put in the fridge until you are ready to use.
+Put in the freezer until you are ready to use.

 Combine the dry ingredients- In a medium sized bowl combine the flour, sugar, baking powder, baking soda, cinnamon, and salt.
 Stir to combine.

 Fill and Bake- Fill each muffin liner about 3/4 of the way full and top with the crumb topping mixture- sprinkle as much on as you like!
-Bake the muffins for 5 minutes on 400° and then without opening the oven, reduce the temperature to 350° and bake for another 18 minutes or until the muffins are golden brown in color.
+Bake the muffins for 7 minutes on 425° and then without opening the oven, reduce the temperature to 350° and bake for another 13-15 minutes or until the muffins are golden brown in color.

 Glaze– When the muffins are cool make the cream cheese glaze in a small bowl.

-How to get domed Bakery style muffins
+How to get super tall muffins

 The way to get a domed top on muffins and make them seem like they just came from a bakery is to bake them at a high temperature first for a few minutes, and then reduce it to a lower temperature for the rest of the baking time.